 Specificity is strongly encouraged: priority will be given to applications which provide sufficient, detailed information of the exact content and context of the outlined activity, a realistic demonstration of the technological implementation of the project, the intended use of funds, the planned outputs and outcomes, the rationale for the project proposed and its contribution to the field of design history and the Design History Society.

-5.a Recipients of this Virtual Design History Student Award must provide a report of their project to be published in the Design History Society Newsletter and/or on the DHS website, within 6 months of notification of receipt of the award.
+5.a Recipients of this Virtual Event Award (Student) must provide a report of their project to be published in the Design History Society Newsletter and/or on the DHS website, within 6 months of notification of receipt of the award.
 Recipients are to send articles of up to 1,000 words, with a copy-right free image plus a caption, via email to the administrator email@example.com If the nature of the project funded prohibits this deadline, recipients are to contact the administrator explaining the situation and the appropriateness of an alternative submission date.

 6. We wish to remind our applicants that;